jbrumf/tinyqsim/docs/index.md

 ### API Documentation

-API documentation can be found in the 'tinyqsim/doc/api' directory as HTML files.
-These must be browsed locally as GitHub does not render HTML pages on their server.
+The API documentation covers all the Python modules in TinyQsim.
+For new users, the most important section is the 'qcircuit' module.

 - [TinyQsim API](api/index.html)

-Browse to the 'qcircuit' module for details of the QCircuit API.

 ### Design Notes

+The Design Notes provide some details about the design of TinyQsim.

 - [TinyQsim Design Notes](html/TinyQsim_design_notes.html)